 After uploading the zCart to your server, you may need to configure some permissions.
 Firstly set all your directory’s permission to

 644 to protect your application from common security issues.

 But, some directories must be writable by your web server to manage the application.
 So you need to allow your web server user to have full access to these directories.

 When you visit a website, you are accessing a particular folder on a web server.
 For example, when you visit example.com, the server is pulling up the files at:

 /home/USERNAME/public_html.
 The web server only serves the files located in that folder to incoming visitors.
 The location of that web folder is called the “document root” and is set by the Apache configuration.

 Now you need to configure your server/domain’s document root to the

 /path/to/your/zCart/public directory of your project.
 The

-index.php in the public directory serves as the front controller for all HTTP requests entering your application.
+index.php inside of the public directory serves as the front controller for all HTTP requests entering your application.